aipie/bike-share/README.md

 - **end_lng:** the longitude of the ending station
 - **member_casual:** the type of rider (member, casual)

+The raw data, provided as monthly CSV files, was initially processed in Microsoft Excel to engineer key features.
+Specifically, I added a 'day_of_week' column for temporal analysis and calculated 'trip_duration' in seconds by subtracting the 'start_time' from the 'end_time'.
+These monthly files were then combined into a single dataset using Google BigQuery's UNION ALL.

+To ensure the accuracy of ride duration analysis, outliers were identified and addressed.
+Specifically:
+Negative or Zero Durations: Rides with negative or zero durations were removed.
+From the original table, this resulted in over 117,287 rides, which is about 1.97% of the rides.

+Following data cleaning, several new features added in SQL BigQuery A ‘distance_km’ column was added using the Haversine formula

 # Executive Summary
 ### Overview of Findings
 Explain the overarching findings, trends, and themes in 2-3 sentences here.
 This section should address the question: "If a stakeholder were to take away 3 main insights from your project, what are the most important things they should know?"
 You can put yourself in the shoes of a specific stakeholder - for example, a marketing manager or finance director - to think creatively about this section.